freme-project/freme-project.github.io/knowledge-base/freme-for-developers/freme-on-github.md

 **Freme on Github**
 ------------------

 This article explains the different FREME repositories on GitHub.
 FREME maintains an organisation on GitHub.
 The main page of this organisation is [https://github.com/freme-project](https://github.com/freme-project).
-Furthermore, have a look at the [Overview of the FREME Architecture](http://api.freme-project.eu/doc/current/knowledge-base/freme-for-developers/overview-of-the-freme-architecture.html).
+Furthermore, have a look at the [Overview of the Freme Architecture]({{ site.basePath }}/knowledge-base/freme-for-developers/overview-of-the-freme-architecture.html).

 [technical-discussion](https://github.com/freme-project/technical-discussion)
 ---------------------